FreeBeings-io/haf-plug-play/docs/op_standard.md

 - The second element contains the internal name of the operation. [string (64)]

-- The third element contains the actual data that the application/protocol uses, in one of two formats:
+- The third element contains the actual data/payload that the application/protocol uses, in one of these formats:
     - a JSON object (dictionary), or
     - an array/list
+    - string
+    - integer